Tony Butler (broadcaster): Xtra AM

 In 1994 Butler moved back to commercial radio, hosting the breakfast show on BRMB spin-off station Xtra-AM, giving him the opportunity to play more music.
 During this time he also co-hosted Xtra's Friday night football phone-in, along with sports editor Tom Ross.

 Back to the BBC

 The purchase of Xtra-AM by the Capital Radio group saw the end to most of the locally produced programming, and so in 1998, Butler made his way back to Radio WM.
-Firstly, presenting a Saturday lunchtime show, before taking over his current Monday – Thursday evening football phone-in show from 7 to 8 pm and the Sportsnight show on Mondays from 8 to 10 pm.
+Firstly, presenting a Saturday lunchtime show, before taking over his Monday – Thursday evening football phone-in show from 7 to 8 pm and the Sportsnight show on Mondays from 8 to 10 pm.

 Birmingham Live TV

 In 1998 Butler joined local cable TV station Birmingham Live TV, a regional affiliate of MGN's L!VE TV.
 As part of the sports team, he presented the local sports bulletins on the channel, as well as going out to interview sporting figures across the West Midlands.
 He also hosted a live phone-in show on the channel every Friday night called 'Butler's Sports Special'.
 He remained at Birmingham Live until its closure in November 1999.